Reverberation-based Features for Sound Event Localization and Detection with Distance Estimation: Proposed Reverberation-based Features

-After spatializing the clip at different distances, we compute the correlation coefficient and derive its energy envelope.
-The upper part of Fig.\,\ref{fig:acc_features} shows the first 30\,ms of the normalized autocorrelation coefficients (ACCs) at various distances.
-We observed that the second peak in the ACC aligns closely with the ideal ITDG values from Table\,\ref{tab:distances} for $h_s{=}1.5$\,m.
+After spatializing the clip at varying distances, we compute the correlation coefficient and extract its energy envelope.
+The upper part of Fig.\,\ref{fig:acc_features} illustrates the first 30\,ms of normalized autocorrelation coefficients (ACCs) across different distances.
+As expected, the second ACC peak appears earlier as the distance increases.
 To strengthen this representation capturing both the level and timing of the first reflection, we compute the short-term power of the ACC (stpACC).
 The stpACC is obtained by applying a Hann-windowed moving average (size: 8 samples) to the squared ACC coefficients.
 At 24 kHz sampling rate, this $\sim$0.3 ms window groups reflections from objects or surfaces within 10\,cm of each other.
 The resulting stpACC features for spatialized speech signals are shown in the lower part of Fig.\,\ref{fig:acc_features}.

 To leverage stpACC features for the 3D SELD task and allow concatenation with conventional SELD features (e.g., IVs and log-mel spectrograms), we represent them as 2D signals.
 This is achieved by computing the short-time autocorrelation function in the frequency domain as: